CrazyRedMachine/LUFAHybridFightstick/README.md

 This work is based on [fluffymadness' ATMega32U4-Switch-Fightstick](https://github.com/fluffymadness/ATMega32U4-Switch-Fightstick) and [bootsector's XInputPadMicro](https://github.com/bootsector/XInputPadMicro), with a couple QoL improvements I needed.

+The PC-FX pad read code is based on [Anthony Burkholder's USBSNES controller](https://github.com/burks10/Arduino-SNES-Controller) (as it turns out the PC-FX pad also uses 16bit serial protocol, like a SNES pad, except the data latch pin is normally HIGH instead of LOW).

 ## Features

 ### Gamepad modes